bgulbis/MachLearn-Project/project.md

-## Data Processing

-### Create Cross-Validation Partition
+## Creating a Cross-Validation Partition

-The training data will be split into a training set and a testing set which will be used to fit the model and estimate the out of sample error.
+A training data set and a test data set have been provided.
+To develop the prediction model, cross-validation will be used.
+The training data set will be split into a training set containing 75% of the original training set, and a validation set containing 25% of the original training set.
+The new training set will be used to fit different models and determine which model results in the best prediction estimate, while the validation set will be used to estimate the out of sample error.

 ```r